News

 “In the face of all this environmental change, a strong and sustainable Australian ecosystem science enterprise is vital.
 Helping make sure this country has the best possible tools, expertise and infrastructure to cope with environmental change is a big part of the job of the Council.”

 Steve’s long and distinguished career has been dedicated in one way or another to developing science and applying it for enhanced environmental management in Australia.
-As such he has a valuable perspective on some of the long-standing problems with the organisation and application of Australian ecosystem science.
+As such he has a valuable perspective on some of the long-standing problems with the organisation and application of Australian ecosystem observation practices.

 He summarises the necessary solutions succinctly: “We need the status of Australian ecosystems and their processes of change to be understood and reported, our ecosystem science capability needs to be linked in collaborative fashion, ecosystem science should be appropriately funded, and knowledge from ecosystem science must meet the needs of – and be made available to – government, industry and the public.”